 Grand Rounds

 Grand rounds are held every Tuesday of the month and are a mandatory, educationally rich conference for neurology faculty members and residents.
 There are didactic-style presentations on clinical and basic science topics from both internal and external speakers.
 Continuing Medical Education credit is provided.
+These lectures are offered both in-person and virtually so that residents and faculty who are at different clinical sites are able to attend.

 Journal Club

 Journal club is a monthly conference designed to help residents develop skills in critically assessing medical literature and verbally presenting their findings.
 Attendance is mandatory for all residents.
 Typically, one to two articles are assigned for discussion and reviewed by residents with a faculty moderator present.
+Journal club is held during the noon didactic and occasionally special after-hours sessions at local venues or faculty members’ homes.

-Stroke Conference
+Stroke Huddle

 GME Lecture Series